protonemedia/laravel-cross-eloquent-search/README.md

 ### Pagination

-We highly recommend to paginate your results.
+We highly recommend paginating your results.
 Call the `paginate` method before the `get` method, and you'll get an instance of `\Illuminate\Contracts\Pagination\LengthAwarePaginator` as a result.
 The `paginate` method takes three (optional) parameters to customize the paginator.
 These arguments are [the same](https://laravel.com/docs/master/pagination#introduction) as Laravel's database paginator.

 ```php
 Search::add(Post::class, 'title')